HarkiratSingh7/cfcrypt/README.md

 PARAMETERS:
--m MODE         Mode, can be either encrypt or decrypt -a ALGO         Algorithms, possible values: aes128, aes192, aes256 -k KEY          Input Key, requried for decrypting, for encryption it will generate if not provided for encryption -p pass         Encrypt using a password
+-m MODE         Mode, can be either encrypt or decrypt -a ALGO         Algorithms, possible values: aes128, aes192, aes256 -k KEY          Input Key, requried for decrypting, for encryption it will generate if not provided for encryption (and if -p is not given)
+-p pass         Encrypt using a password, else it will generate a random key and output it ONLY once
 Note: -p and -k can't be used together
 ```
 ### Example: Encrypting / Decrypting a file using password with AES-128